Louisa John-Krol

 Louisa John-Krol is a Melbourne-based Australian artist of the romantic folk/pop genre - described as 'romantic pop-ethereal faerie' music by the artist herself and others.
-She has released six albums to date, originally on the German label, Hyperium Records, but in more recent years with the French label Prikosnovénie aka The Fairy World Label.
+She has released six albums to date, originally on the German label, Hyperium Records, but in more recent years with the French label Prikosnovénie a.k.a.
+The Fairy World Label.
 She has also been involved in a number of collaborative projects with other artists, including two film soundtracks.
 Louisa is often compared to Loreena McKennitt and Kate Bush.

 Discography

 Until 2008 her solo albums had all started with A: